NDRL Mission Statement

 Offer access to unique irradiation facilities and opportunities for worldwide collaborative investigation.

 Educate the next generation of undergraduate, graduate, and postdoctoral researchers in radiation chemistry.

 Disseminate the accumulated and evaluated knowledge database as a service to the general scientific community.

 The NDRL has a long history, dating back to the Manhattan Project, when a high-energy electron accelerator owned by the Physics Department at Notre Dame was commissioned as a radiation source mainly to investigate radiation hardness of materials.
 The research from this period, both inside and outside of the Manhattan Project, provided a solid foundation for the beginnings of a permanent radiation chemistry program at the University of Notre Dame.

-The present Radiation Research Building was dedicated on September 1, 1963, and the NDRL recognized as an Institute of the University in September of 1966.
+The present Radiation Research Building was dedicated on September 1, 1963, and the NDRL was recognized as an Institute of the University in September of 1966.

 In the 1970s radiation research at the Bushy Run Laboratories of the Mellon Institute in Pittsburgh was merged with the NDRL.
 Our mission was subsequently expanded to include the complementary discipline of quantitative photochemistry with research then mainly focused on nanosecond time-resolved studies in the solution phase.
 Pulsed techniques included optical absorption and emission, conductivity, vibrational resonance Raman, and electron paramagnetic resonance spectroscopies of transient species.